National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 An example of a washing machine’s EnergyGuide label.
 Source: US FTC

-Above you can see an EnergyGuide label on a washing machine.
-It shows estimated yearly electricity use, energy costs and test conditions.
-You may notice that the consumption is based on six washes per week, which sounds like quite a lot.
+Above you can see an Energy Star label on a washing machine that shows estimated yearly kilowatt-hours, energy costs and test conditions.
+The consumption calculation is based on running six wash cycles per week, which may differ from your household usage.

 5 tips to save money on laundry

-In the 1990s in California, a resourceful young man named Steven Robert Comisar began putting ads in national magazines selling a “solar-powered clothes dryer” for $49.95.
+In the 1990s in California, a resourceful young man named Steven Robert Comistar began putting ads in national magazines selling a "solar-powered clothes dryer" for $49.95.
 But instead of solar equipment, customers received just an ordinary clothesline in the mail.

 Years of experience in translation and a love of nature help Julia find the right words to encourage going solar.
 She joined the team in 2023 and is happy to make her contribution to a greener future.